Kurento/kurento/source/tutorials/js/tutorial-4-one2one.rst

 video tags: one for the video camera stream (the local stream) and other for the other peer in the call (the remote stream).
-If two users, A and B, are using the application, the media flows in the following way: The video camera stream of user A is sent to the Kurento Server and sent again to the user B. On the other hand, user B sends its video camera stream to Kurento and then it is sent to user A.
+If two users, A and B, are using the application, the media flows in the following way: The video camera stream of user A is sent to the Kurento Media Server and sent again to the user B. On the other hand, user B sends its video camera stream to Kurento and then it is sent to user A.